Ascent Solar Technologies, Inc - GuruFocus.com

 Forward-Looking Statements

-Statements in this press release that are not statements of historical or current fact constitute "forward-looking statements" including statements about our business strategy with respect to the acquired assets, industry trends and the potential revenue and customer opportunities that may arise from the transaction.
+Statements in this press release that are not statements of historical or current fact constitute "forward-looking statements" including statements about the financing transaction, our business strategy, and the potential uses of the proceeds from the transaction.
 Such forward-looking statements involve known and unknown risks, uncertainties and other unknown factors that could cause the company's actual operating results to be materially different from any historical results or from any future results expressed or implied by such forward-looking statements.
 We have based these forward-looking statements on our current assumptions, expectations and projections about future events.
 In addition to statements that explicitly describe these risks and uncertainties, readers are urged to consider statements that contain terms such as “will,” "believes," "belief," "expects," "expect," "intends," "intend," "anticipate," "anticipates," "plans," "plan," to be uncertain and forward-looking.
 No information in this press release should be construed as any indication whatsoever of our future revenues, stock price, or results of operations.
 The forward-looking statements contained herein are also subject generally to other risks and uncertainties that are described from time to time in the company's filings with the Securities and Exchange Commission including those discussed under the heading “Risk Factors” in our most recently filed reports on Forms 10-K and 10-Q.

 Media Contact